 Please visit our job description for Writing Tutors and job description for Writing and Research Tutors.
 Applications due December 11, with priority given to early applicants; tutors will do weekly paid training in spring 2021 and begin tutoring fall 2021.
 Click here to apply.

 For more information, please contact Bridget Draxler at email@example.com.

 Supplemental Instruction (SI) Leaders

-CAAS is currently seeking SI Leaders for Summer and Fall 2020.
+The SI Leader application for Interim and Spring 2021 is now open.
 SI is an internationally-recognized program that is a peer-facilitated, collaborative learning process offered in some historically difficult courses.
 An SI Leader differs from a TA or tutor because the SI Leader is required to attend lectures with their students, plan and execute weekly session plans (similar to “lesson planning”), and provide content support beyond homework help, etc. Please see the SI Leader Position Description.

 Subject Matter Tutors

 Subject Matter Tutors provide academic support, individual student tutoring, and study skills to students.
 Applications for Fall Semester come out around April, and for Spring Semester around October.
 Some Tutors are hired during the semester to meet student needs.

 Please visit our job description for subject matter tutors.
 Interested applicants can fill out an application.
 Questions regarding the position can be directed to Nayeli Trujillo (firstname.lastname@example.org) or Tara Hupton (email@example.com)